syedsaqib2457/php-hash/readme.md

 This an additional security measure to avoid exposure if `systemEndpointDestinationIpAddress` is a public network IP address.

-Change the root `/` path to the desired subdirectory path to receive requests.
+Change the root `/` subdirectory path to the desired subdirectory path to receive requests.

 ``` console
 systemEndpointDestinationSubdirectory='/'